pigeonburger/cloudflare-ip/README.md

     git clone https://github.com/pygeonburger/cf-auto-ip-updater/

-Then, create a file called `cfauth.ini` and set it up like so:
+Then, create a file called `cfauth.ini` in that cloned folder and set it up like so:

     [tokens]
     zone_id=<YOUR_ZONE_ID>